-I would like to thank Mr Albert Debono for his time on our main board and his excellent technical input into our Audit committee.
-A special thank you goes to all our employees ably led by Joe Fenech Conti and the management team, for their hard work and commitment.
-Also a heartfelt thank you must go to our audit committee and the board of directors for their sterling work.
+I would like to welcome Ms Alison Attard to the Board and thank her for her excellent technical input into our Audit committee.
+Special thanks are directed, to all our employees ably led by Joe Fenech Conti and the management team, for their hard work and commitment, and to my fellow directors and audit committee for their sterling work.